 During WWII, Herb and Zella Wright, a husband and wife lookout team, lived throughout the winter high up on the Blue Rock Lookout several miles away watching for enemy aircraft.
 Lodgepole Guard Station served as their base camp.

-Today, Lodgepole Guard Station is a perfect destination for horse enthusiasts, families, couples or large groups looking for a unique camping experience in the Rogue River-Siskiyou National Forest.
+Today, Lodgepole Guard Station is a perfect destination for horse enthusiasts, families and those looking for a unique camping experience in the Rogue River-Siskiyou National Forest.

-Considered to be an outstanding example of Civilian Conservation Corps construction in the Pacific Northwest, the one story cabin offers a large living room, kitchen and bathroom.
-The cabin is furnished with a full-sized bed with a mattress and a log style couch (with a fold-out bed).
-The kitchen is equipped with a refrigerator and stove, powered by propane fuel, basic cooking utensils, a table and chairs.
-The bathroom has a flush toilet and shower.
+Considered to be an outstanding example of Civilian Conservation Corps construction in the Pacific Northwest, the one story cabin is designed to comfortably sleep 4 occupants.
+The bedroom is furnished with a full-size bed, a small closet and one dresser.
+The living room is furnished with a futon and coffee table.
+The kitchen is equipped with a table and chairs, a sink, a refrigerator, a stove, and basic cooking utensils.
+The bathroom has running water, a shower and flush toilet.

 A former bunkhouse, tool shed, barn and stable with several horse paddocks, are also on site.
-There is additional space for tent camping, as the existing yard can accommodate up to three, 4-person, family size (9' x 12') tents.
+There is additional space for tent camping in the yard.

 You may contact the Prospect Ranger Station at 541-560-3400 prior to arriving at the cabin to check on any restrictions or conditions, such as fire or road closures, weather or storms that may affect the quality of your visit.